 But this year, I said ENOUGH!
 I’m going to get my turkey tulle wreath!

-So our little Turkey will only be seen for just a few short days on our front door this year.
-But he will keep nicely in storage for next year.
-And he will be hitting my front door come November 1st!
+Our little Turkey only spent a few short days on our front door that first year.
+But he kept nicely in storage.
+And now he will be hitting my front door again come November 1st!